MEDICARE DISABILITY BENEFITS

 If a person is receiving Medicare benefits through a disability, the individual can purchase a Medicare supplement policy (Medicare Part C) or a prescription drug plan (Medicare Part D).
 These policies are managed by a private company and provide different benefits depending on the policy.

-These laws are complicated, however, and it is a good idea to talk with an insurance agent who specializes in Medicare.
-Low income individuals might be eligible for certain benefits.
+These laws are complicated, however, and it is a good idea to talk with an insurance agent who specializes in Medicare disability insurance.
+Low-income individuals might be eligible for certain benefits.